Exterior brick wall visibly leaning away from the structure

 Why is my wall leaning?

-A wall that leans a little is easy to ignore.
-Most homeowners live with it for years — you get used to it, and it doesn't seem to be getting worse.
-Until it does.
+Leaning walls are easy to ignore at first.
+Most homeowners live with them for years — you get used to them, and they don't seem to be getting worse.
+Until they do.

 Here's the thing most people don't realise: a wall doesn't lean and then stop.
 It leans because something is actively pulling it out of position — corroded wall ties, moving ground, lateral soil pressure.
 If that force is still there, the wall is still moving.
 Slowly, but it's moving.
 And a leaning freestanding wall is dangerous — it can collapse without warning.